jhotmann/tasker-phone-modes/README.md

 ### Profiles
 **PhoneModeChanged** - monitors the %PHONEMODE variable for changes.
-When %PHONEMODE is set (i.e. to 'home') the javascript reads the home.config file and modifies your settings accordingly, enables/disables any profiles specified, and then executes any tasks specified in the config.
+When %PHONEMODE is set (i.e. to 'home') the javascript reads the mathcing config file (i.e. home.config) and modifies your settings accordingly, enables/disables any profiles specified, and then executes any tasks specified in the config.
 As an added bonus your config can enable/disable profiles and queue tasks when your phone leaves a mode as well.